mouseroot/casino/README.md

 Tickets are quite expensive, but they allow you to get on an airplane or a ship tho both require atleast 10 tickets

-### Begging
-Begging is a quick way to earn some starting cash, the folks around the casino are willing to just handle you up to $10 in Bucks.

 ## Visit Casino
 Visit the popular casino and gamble, beg for money, walk around and much more